mlofjard/contrack/README.md

 # contrack

-A small cli tool for fetching the tags for all your containers and telling you if there are any new versions.
+A small CLI tool for fetching the tags for all your containers and telling you if there are any new versions.
 Heavily inspired by [What's Up Docker](https://github.com/getwud/wud) but without the triggers and more manual.

 ## Usage